• ECTS

 Description

-"The objective of this course is to complete the first semester's teaching by developing the problems related to the evolution of phenotypes and the main associated methodological approaches.
-The lectures will address the evolution of different types of traits (life history traits, traits involved in reproductive strategies, traits involved in biotic interactions, quantitative traits).
-The main approaches covered include game theory formalization, adaptive dynamics, quantitative genetic approaches, and the work of confronting theoretical predictions with empirical data.
-Coursework includes:
+"The objective of this course is to complement the teachings of the first semester by developing issues related to the evolution of phenotypes and the main methodological approaches associated with them.
+The teachings will address the evolution of different types of traits (life history traits, traits involved in reproductive strategies, traits involved in biotic interactions, quantitative traits).
+The main approaches covered include the formalization of game theory, adaptive dynamics, quantitative genetics approaches, and the comparison of theoretical predictions with empirical data.
+The course includes:

 1) lectures on the main concepts of evolutionary ecology;